Simple Baked Apples with Oatmeal

 Save Recipe

 Can you ever get enough of apple recipes?
 I think not!
-I’m always looking for new ways to make apples treats for my family.
+I’m always looking for new ways to make apple treats for my family like our apple cinnamon bread, French apple cake, or apple danish.

-These Baked Apples are so easy even my six year old can help prep them, and the taste is just delicious!
+These Baked Apples are so easy even my six-year-old can help prep them, and the taste is just delicious, like apple pie, so the whole family loves them!
+Enjoy them for a delicious breakfast or as a sweet treat in the evening.

 The ingredients for baked apples and oatmeal crisp topping before making the recipe